wdawson/okta.github.io/_source/_posts/2018-10-30-wordpress-authentication-with-okta.md

 This is where Okta can help out!
 Okta is an API service that allows you to create, edit, and securely store user accounts and user account data, and connect them with one or more applications.
 It also provides a sign-in widget which you can embed into your own applications to avoid creating your own login form for every application.

-We've created a proof of concept WordPress plugin that replaces the WordPress login form with the Okta sign-in widget!
+We've created a proof of concept WordPress plugin that replaces the WordPress login form with the Okta Sign-In Widget!
 Once you install and activate this plugin, the next time you try to log in to WordPress, you'll instead see the Okta sign-in page.

 {% img blog/okta-wordpress-sign-in/wordpress-authentication.png alt:"WordPress Authentication" width:"800" %}{: .center-image }